springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ### Description

 Optional.
 The description allows for human-friendly text to verbosely explain the _message_, like specific domain, what the topic is used for and which data it contains.

-### Header

-Optional.
-The headers describing the metadata of the payload.

 ### Servers